-Intersections.
+Intersection Operations.
 Level of Service (LOS) analysis provides a basis for describing existing traffic conditions and for evaluating the significance of project traffic impacts.
 Level of Service measures the quality of traffic flow and is represented by letter designations from A to F, with a grade of A referring to the best conditions, and F representing the worst conditions.
-The characteristics associated with the various LOS for intersections are presented in Table 15.
-Level of Service was calculated for this traffic impact study using the methodology contained in the latest edition of the Highway Capacity Manual, which is the Highway Capacity Manual 2000 (Transportation Research Board 2000).
-The LOS for intersections is based on the average length of delays for all motorists at both signalized and un-signalized intersections.
+The characteristics associated with the various LOS for intersections are presented in Table 14.
+Level of Service was calculated for this traffic impact study using the methodology contained in the latest edition of the Highway Capacity Manual, which is the Highway Capacity Manual, 6th Edition (Transportation Research Board 2017).
+The LOS for intersections is based on the average length of delays for all motorists at both signalized and un-signalized intersections controlled by all-way stops.